ZhengChang467/STIPHR/README.md

 Official PyTorch Code for **"STIP: A Spatiotemporal Information-Preserving and Perception-Augmented Model for High-Resolution Video Prediction"**

 This work is extended from our previous work STRPM, which has been accepted by CVPR2022.
-The [codes](https://github.com/ZhengChang467/STRPM) for STRPM has also been made public.
+The [codes](https://github.com/ZhengChang467/STRPM) for STRPM have also been made public.

 ### Requirements
 - PyTorch 1.7.1